 If in the 12 months before the date of application you have been awarded a scholarship or sponsorship by a Government or international scholarship agency covering fees and living costs for study in the UK, you must provide a letter of consent from the sponsor organisation to support your application.

 You should only make your application once NSCD has notified UK Visas and Immigration (UKVI) that you have successfully completed your degree.
 This is in accordance with the Graduate Route visa policy.
-Academic Registry will update UKVI once you have received your final results and your NSCD record has been updated to reflect completion.
+The Admissions Manager will update UKVI once you have received your final results and your NSCD record has been updated to reflect completion.
 Please note it can take several weeks after you have received your results for your NSCD record to be updated.
 Admissions will contact you to confirm when the report has been made to UKVI via the email address on your student record.
 Do not submit your Graduate visa application until you have received this email.

 You will need to apply in the UK whilst your current Student visa is still valid.
 You cannot travel overseas until you have received the outcome of your application, and your new BRP if applicable (see section below titled eVisa).